opiproject/lab/idrac_os_installation_steps_virtual_media.md

 # OS Installation using iDRAC9 Web Interface

-This outlines the detailed steps to install an Operating System(OS) on a server using Dell’s iDRAC9 web interface.
+This outlines the detailed steps to install an Operating System(OS) on a server using Dell’s iDRAC9 web interface using the Virtual Media (file on your local machine).

 ## Prerequisites